 The more traditional way of heating a hot tub or a pool is with a gas or propane heater.
 They remain the fastest ways of heating up the tub being able to output a huge amount of heat.

-However, with the cost of fossil fuels on the increase World Wide, many of us are looking for more efficient cheaper to run alternatives to propane and natural gas.
+However, with the cost of fossil fuels on the increase in 2025, many of us are looking for more efficient cheaper to run alternatives to propane and natural gas.
 However, these alternatives still are nowhere near as fast to heat up the tub.

 The Most Economical DIY Hot Tub Heater – Air Source Heat Pumps

-If you have read any other articles or watched my videos on the YouTube channel, they you will know that I am a big fan of Air Source Heat Pumps.
+If you’ve checked out any of my other articles or watched my videos on YouTube, you probably know I’m a huge fan of Air Source Heat Pumps.

 Conclusion

 For me, I chose an Air Source Heat Pump for my own hot tub.
 It saved me a lot of money (66%!) on the running costs of my tub.
 It fits my usage as it only takes a 90 mins or so to heat up which is ideal for how I use the tub.
-It will also maintain the heat in the tub too.
+It will also maintain the heat in the tub too without me having to constantly maintain the temperature.

 Hope you have found this article useful.
-If I can help you with your own DIY Hot Tub Heater, then please do get in touch.
+If I can help you with your own DIY Hot Tub Heater, then feel free to reach out!
+It’s always better to have an expert opinion because it might help clear up many things before you begin!

 Happy Hot Tubbin’